 Recent Posts: Historical Heartbeats

-Historical Heartbeats welcomes Author Brenda B. Taylor introducing the newest book in the Highland Treasures series, A Highland Bride.
+Historical Heartbeats welcomes Author Brenda B. Taylor introducing the first book in the Highland Treasures novella trilogy, A Highland Bride.
 Alistair Munro returns to Scotland after six years of exile in France to find is wife, son, and estate in the hands of another man.
 Alistair determines to regain his property and child.
-The beautiful […]
+The beautiful sister […]

 Historical Heartbeats welcomes Author Theresa Lynn Hall introducing her international mystery, Ransom in Rio.
 Private Investigator, Braden McCoy only wanted to go fishing and Lexi Ramos only wanted answers to her brother’s death.
 In an international race against time, they both learn that life and love come with a price.